kekeedme/kekeedme.github.io/projects/quantumdynamics/twolevel.md

 in which all other degrees of freedom are ignored, and we are only interested in the transition between two states of the system
-(e.g two electronic states, or two possible spin states, or two possible molecular configurations etc…).
+(e.g two electronic states, or two possible spin states, or two possible molecular configurations etc).
 This consideration means that for our problem, we need two basis states, which will span the entire 2-dimensional complex space in which our system “exists”.